 "Although School of Law classes will be offered remotely this fall, expect King Hall to exude its usual dynamism, with virtual events, workshops, presentations, and student organization gatherings.
 Our Racial Justice Speaker Series will also debut this semester," Johnson said.
 "We should all look forward to the return of the wonderful King Hall spirit to the building."

 The School of Law is currently finalizing a plan that will allow for limited access to the building for studying and use of selected facilities, such as the computer lab and printers.
-The Mabie Law Library will be open for limited hours and provide in-person support at the reference desk.
+The Mabie Law Library will be open for limited hours and provide limited in-person support at the circulation desk.
 Next week, we will provide information about how to utilize and access King Hall.
 If you come to the building, expect to see a limited number of staff in King Hall, including from Information Technology, faculty support, facility operations, and custodial services.

 Finally Johnson thanked the community for its patience and consideration.